malorieiovino/universaldependencies/README.md

 # Cross-Linguistic Analysis of Dependency Parsing Errors

-This repository contains code and data for a research project investigating dependency parsing errors across typologically diverse languages using the Universal Dependencies framework.
+This repository contains code, latex, and data for a research project investigating dependency parsing errors across typologically diverse languages using the Universal Dependencies framework.

 ## Research Overview